 Chapter Overview

 This chapter explains the processes used to manage open source compliance activities.
-It is designed to help parties from small, medium, and large companies make informed decisions regarding their compliance programs.
+It is designed to help small, medium, and large organizations make informed decisions regarding their compliance programs.

-The processes complement, and may be impacted by, any relevant organization policies.
+The processes complement, and may be impacted by, related organization policies.
 For example, a policy may be simply to entirely ban any Affero GPLv3 licensed code for use within any product.
 Another policy might be to always include all modified source code where required with the product distribution itself, such as on the distribution DVD (this removes the need of some licenses for an offer of source to be made if the source isn’t distributed).
-It is also common that there are policies concerning contributions to open source projects, including creating new projects.
+It is also common to have processes forcontributions to open source projects, including creating new projects.

 Learning Objectives